 Sony PlayMemories Mobile application bumped to version 4.0

 First comes the software update.
-The Sony PlayMemories Mobile application has reached version 4.0.
-It can be downloaded by both iOS and Android users from the App Store and Google Play Store, respectively.
+The Sony PlayMemories Mobile application has reached version 4.0

 The PMM 4.0 app comes packed with a photo browser.
 The Quick Viewer allows users to navigate easier between the stored files and the shooting mode.